uberVU/frontend-internship-homework/README.md

 ## Solution

+Add your code in [`src/sharing.js`](src/sharing.js).

 ### Step 1

-Implement a function, `aggregateCollaboratorPermissions`, that will receive a list of documents and will return the aggregated list of collaborators.
+Implement a method, `aggregateCollaboratorPermissions`, that will receive a list of documents and will return the aggregated list of collaborators.

 ### Step 2

-Implement a function, `updateDocuments`, that will receive the same list of documents and an aggregated list of collaborators.
+Implement a method, `updateDocuments`, that will receive the same list of documents and an aggregated list of collaborators.
 It will return a new list of documents with their updated lists of collaborators.
-The function will respect the rules in the `Deliverables` section.
+The method will respect the rules in the `Deliverables` section.